Perturbation theory for killed Markov processes and quasi-stationary distributions: Unbounded perturbation: truncation

 \section{Unbounded perturbation: truncation}

 In this section we consider a particular unbounded perturbation corresponding to \textit{truncating} the killing rate.
-This is of practical importance, since the simulation of killing times \eqref{eq:taud} is an intricate task when $\kappa$ is unbounded; see \cite{Pollock2020}.
+This is of practical importance, since for all current implementations of QSMC methods, when using either particles \cite{Pollock2020, DelMoral2003, Burdzy2000} or stochastic approximation \cite{Kumar2019, Mailler2020,Wang2020approx, Aldous1988}, it is necessary to simulate the killing times \eqref{eq:taud}.
+This simulation is an intricate task when $\kappa$ is unbounded; see \cite{Pollock2020}.
 On the other hand, when $\kappa$ is uniformly bounded from above, simulation of such killing times is straightforward using Poisson thinning; see \cite{Lewis1979}.

-The simulation of \textit{piecewise-deterministic Markov processes} also requires the simulation of first event times.
-In that context, stability investigations with respect to truncation of the event have also appeared, in \cite[Section 10]{Durmus2021}.
+The simulation of \textit{piecewise-deterministic Markov processes} in the context of Monte Carlo \cite{Bierkens2019, Bouchard-Cote2018} also requires the simulation of first event times.
+In that context, stability investigations with respect to truncation of the event rate have also appeared, in \cite[Section 10]{Durmus2021}.